jeffomatic/adventofcode/2025-node/README.md

 Of course, you can substitute `day01a` with the name of a different directory.
 This works with any directory with a `day` prefix, so there is no need to edit the Makefile when adding new project directories.

-The build rule for each directory will compile the binary and run it.
+The build rule for each directory will locate a file called `main.ts` and run it.
 You can just keep running the `make` rule for a nice edit-compile-run loop.

 ## Creating new folders